alexsalisbury/todoist-api/source/includes/rest/v8/_labels.md

 }
 ```

-Create a new label and return its object as JSON.
+Creates a new label and returns its object as JSON.

 ### JSON body parameters